JamesPiggott/Ultimate-Guide-To-Advanced-Hacking/hacking_books/ultimate_guide_to_advanced_hacking/chapter_1_linux_administration/README.md

 ## Hardening

-Now that you have gone through a thorough introduction to administrating Linux lets create a hardeneed version of Ubuntu.
+Now that you have gone through a thorough introduction to administrating Linux lets create a hardened version of Ubuntu.
 Try to work along, that will bring everything you need to know together.

 ### Testing the hardened system with Lynis